 The Applicants, UCAN, and TURN, provide some compelling factual arguments why Line 1600 would qualify as a distribution line pursuant to federal regulations.
-For example, Applicants and TURN witnesses do not believe that interpretations of 1974 and 2010 PHMSA rulings apply to Line 1600 and indicate that ORA and SED fail to address a 1991 or more recent 2012 PHMSA interpretations that indicate the derated line would be a distribution line.
+For example, Applicants and TURN witnesses do not believe that interpretations of 1974 and 2010 PHMSA rulings apply to Line 1600 and indicate that ORA and SED fail to address a 1991 or more recent 2012 PHMSA interpretations that indicate athe derated line would be a distribution line.
 As Witness Berger observes, the various PHMSA interpretations that SED and parties relied on do not provide perfectly analogous situations when compared to facts pertaining to the physical configuration of Line 1600 and the surrounding pipeline system.

 What clouds the analysis further and makes the Line 1600 situation unique is the integration and joint operation of the SoCalGas/SDG&E transmission system, status of California as a "Hinshaw pipeline" state, and how these factors impact the definition of a distribution center.
+We are sympathetic to parties' views that some of the logic of SED's analysis is inconsistent.
 As TURN points out, "the fact that ownership of the gas commodity does not change at Rainbow station is immaterial, especially as there is likewise no change in gas ownership at any of the regulator stations downstream of Rainbow Station."
 (TURN Supplemental Reply Brief at 3.)
 There is also convincing data that over 99% of the gas that flows through Rainbow station is intended for customer consumption, and not for resale.
 Similarly, UCAN makes a credible case that many of the assumptions outlined in the "PHMSA letter" suggest that Line 1600 should be categorized as a distribution line rather than a transmission line.